dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 UpdateErrorMessage :
 ```

 If a VM is removed without removing the host pool configuration on the tenant, it will appear with a \'No heartbeat\' status.
-If thats the case, run:
+If that's the case, run:

 ```
 Get-RdsSessionHost \@hostPoolLevelInput \| ForEach-Object {